andrejbauer/simple-random-art/README.md

 * The program uses cartesian coordinates.
 You could experiment with polar coordinates.

-For more information and further discussion, see http://math.andrej.com/category/random-art/

 You need Python 2.7 or later to run the program.
 To start the program, run `randomart.py` from command-line or from the Python IDE *IDLE*.